 If you need an alternative to Trello, you’re not alone.
 You’ve heard professionals rave about the tool and it’s one of the most popular project management options available.
-However, just because it was a good fit in 2016 doesn’t mean better options haven’t arrived!
+However, just because it was a good fit a few years ago doesn’t mean better options haven’t arrived!

 Trello is a solid project management tool for professionals, but it’s not without its limitations.

 Let’s review some highlights to show you why Trello is so dang popular!
 We’ll examine a few of its flaws and highlight the only tool you’ll need to replace it.

 For starters, Trello is incredibly simple.
 This simplicity makes it attractive to users from all walks of life.

 The organization is simple; being able to organize your projects into boards gives you a birds-eye view of a project at a moment’s notice.
 You can quickly see what tasks need to get done and who’s responsible for doing them.